QuentinRa/blog.quentinra.dev/programming-languages/web/php/frameworks/ci/index.md

 By default, with file routing, you'll have URLs such as `https://example.com/toto.php` and one PHP per route (`/toto.php`).

-Code Igniter use automatic routing.
+Code Igniter uses automatic routing.
 Every request is redirected to `public/index.php` using the `.htaccess` file.

 Then, using `app/Config/Routes.php`, Code Igniter will call a method from a [Controller](#controllers) according to the routes we defined.

 #### Auto Controller Routing

-Before, code igniter was enabling auto routing, meaning that `https://example.com/Controller/method` would call `method` from `Controller`. **This is insecure, don't use it**.
+Before, code igniter was enabling auto-routing, meaning that `https://example.com/Controller/method` would call `method` from `Controller`. **This is insecure, don't use it**.

 ```php!
 $routes->setAutoRoute(true);